allbecauseyoutoldmeso/alexa_tic_tac_toe/README.md

 * Personal project.

-* Now published and available to Amazon Alexa users in the US!
+* Now published and available to Amazon Alexa users!
+Just go to to your Alexa app and search for 'tic tac toe' or 'noughts and crosses', author Catherine Gleeson.

 * A simple Alexa skill written in JavaScript.